React Native Storybook MCP server

 • configDir (string): The absolute path to the directory containing your .storybook config folder

-// Example of how to call the get-stories tool
+// Example of calling the get-stories tool through MCP

 });

-The server caches data in a ./cache directory relative to the script location to improve performance for repeated requests.
+The server uses stdio transport for communication between MCP and Storybook.
+It caches data in a ./cache directory relative to the script location to improve performance for subsequent requests.

 There are two ways to add an MCP server to Cursor.
 The most common way is to add the server globally in the ~/.cursor/mcp.json file so that it is available in all of your projects.